Crosswalkersam/TIPtoPDT/README.md

 To run this script, you need to have python3 installed and added to PATH.
 After that, simply run `pip install tqdm`.

 # Usage
+To decode telemetry from HRPT:
+1. Use [satDump](https://github.com/altillimity/SatDump) to decode .tip frames.
-To transcode TIP minorframes, simply drop the input file named `noaa_hrpt.tip` into the same directory as the script.
+2. To transcode TIP minorframes, simply drop the input file named `noaa_hrpt.tip` into the same directory as the script.
-Run the script and use PDT-Telemetry-Explorer to decode the created .txt file.
+3. Run the script
+4. Use PDT-Telemetry-Explorer to decode the created .txt file.